When treating back pain with surgical methods, most surgeons focus only on the spine.

 Dr. Shoshany offers in-house radiology and ultrasound services to assist in identifying the presence of sacroiliac joint dysfunction in patients who experience lower back pain.

 Once a diagnosis is made, Dr. Shoshany and his staff will prepare a personalized care plan to eliminate pain at the source, providing long-term relief so that patients can enjoy a better quality of life.

-For more information on Dr. Shoshany’s non-surgical treatment options for back pain caused by sacroiliac joint dysfunction, as well as the full range of available physical rehabilitation services available at the NYC Chiropractic Center for Spinal Decompression, please contact or call us at 212 645 8151.
+For more information on Dr. Shoshany’s non-surgical treatment options for sacroiliac joint pain NYC and back pain caused by sacroiliac joint dysfunction, as well as the full range of available physical rehabilitation services available in Manhattan's West Village at the NYC Chiropractic Center for Spinal Decompression, please contact or call us at 212 645 8151.

 New York State law requires that all insurance carriers pay for Chiropractic care.
 Most insurance plans are accepted without an outside referral by your doctor or insurance carrier.